-The Proctored Examination Policy applies to all final class and program comprehensive examinations and any other examinations which the faculty determines need to be proctored.
-These types of examinations are to be administered to students by a Westcliff University approved proctor/instructor on the scheduled quiz/exam date for that course.
+The Proctored Examination Policy applies to all final class and programs comprehensive examinations and any other examinations which the faculty determines need to be proctored.
+These types of examinations are to be administered to students by a Westcliff University-approved proctor/instructor on the scheduled quiz/exam date for that course.

-Proctor/Instructor Responsibilities
+Proctor and/or Instructor Responsibilities